ytakefuji/openai/README.md

 Bing.com via Edge browser using ChatGPT-4: https://bing.com/chat

 <b>
-You need to practice interacting with the AI to accomplish the required tasks.
+You need to practice interacting with the AI to accomplish the desired tasks.
 Practice makes perfect.
 </b>

 # Simple examples via browser